 Scientists worldwide are continuing to search for new sources of adult stem cells.
 Some of the locations where stem cells have been located include bone marrow, skin, liver, blood, and the brain.
 Some adult stem cells, which have already been used to treat illnesses,

-include hematopoietic stem cells and umbilical cord blood stem cells.
+include hematopoietic cells and umbilical cord blood stem cells.

 Credit (not for audio!):